arunslalgit/Synthetic-Monitoring-using-Groovy/Yaml config.md

 ## Key Points

-- **EAI Number**: Each application should have a unique EAI number.
+- **app Number**: Each application should have a unique app number.
 This acts as the identifier for the application.
 - **Active Flag**: Set the `active` flag to `true` for any module you want to monitor or test.
 Inactive modules are ignored.
 - **Load Balancers**: Define at least one load balancer for each service module to specify where the requests should be directed.
-- **Duplicating for Multiple Applications**: To configure multiple applications, duplicate the entire `eai` section and modify it for each new application.
+- **Duplicating for Multiple Applications**: To configure multiple applications, duplicate the entire `app` section and modify it for each new application.